trevisanj/PFANT/docs/source/quick.rst

     run4.py --fwhm 0.12

-.. note:: The same command-line options available in the Fortran binaries are available in ``run4.py ``.
+.. hint:: The same command-line options available in the Fortran binaries are available in ``run4.py ``.

 Where you can find more information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^